php-dev-br/laravel-doc-pt-br/container.md

 <a name="extending-bindings"></a>
 ### Extending Bindings

 The `extend` method allows the modification of resolved services.
 For example, when a service is resolved, you may run additional code to decorate or configure the service.
-The `extend` method accepts a Closure, which should return the modified service, as its only argument.
-The Closure receives the service being resolved and the container instance:
+The `extend` method accepts a Closure, which should return the modified service, as its only argument:

-    $this->app->extend(Service::class, function ($service, $app) {
+    $this->app->extend(Service::class, function ($service) {
         return new DecoratedService($service);
     });